Monbsoft/UpdateVersion/README.md

 # UpdateVersion

-Update-Version is a developper tool to update the .Net project versions.
+Update-Version is a developer tool to update the .NET project versions.

 ## Installing UpdateVersion